d0t-d0t-d0t/StashAudioPlayer/README.md

 This plugin checks for a tag to identify files as audio, so you need to add that tag:
 1) Add audio extensions files in the library settings (ex. mp3, m4a).
 2) Create an `Audio` tag.
-3) Make and `Audio` directory to put the files in and use 'Auto Tag' to tag the files inside the folder, or add the tag manually.
+3) Make an `Audio` directory to put the files in and use 'Auto Tag' to tag the files inside the folder, or add the tag manually.

 <sup>(Maybe in the future i will implement a direct check for the file extension)</sup>